 • No microcontroller and no complex chips (such as the 74181 ALU)

-• 8-bit virtual CPU runs 6502 programs without blinking an eye
+• 8-bit virtual CPU runs 6502 programs such as Microchess and Micro-Soft BASIC without blinking an eye

 • Only simple ICs, such as AND/OR, 4-bit adders, multiplexers, registers and so on

 • 6.3 MHz.
 Can be pushed to 15 MHz with 74F logic and faster RAM

 • Harvard architecture with EPROM for kernel and cold storage